petiaccja/Inline-Engine/README.md

 How To Build
 ---

-**Recommended**:
+**Visual Studio solution files**:

-Prerequisites: Visual Studio 2017 with latest updates, CMake 3.10 or later
+1. Download Visual Studio 2019 or 2019 preview with the latest updates
+2. Download the latest CMake (3.10 or newer)

-1. Generate Visual Studio solution files via CMake for Inline-Engine/CMakeLists.txt
+3. Generate Visual Studio 2017/2019 Win64 solution files via CMake for Inline-Engine/CMakeLists.txt
-2. Open and build solution files
+4. Open solution files and build

-**Alternatively**:
+**CMake via IDE**:

-Prerequisites: latest MSVC 19 toolchain, CMake compatible IDE (e.g. Visual Studio, CLion)
+1. Install latest MSVC 19 toolchain
+2. Download a CMake compatible IDE (e.g. Visual Studio or CLion)

-1. Open the folder Inline-Engine with the CMakeLists.txt
+3. Open Inline-Engine/CMakeLists.txt
+4. Configure CMake within IDE to use the MSVC toolset
+5. Build

+**CMake via Ninja or makefiles**:

+1. Install latest MSVC 19 toolchain
-2. Build from the IDE
+2. Download the latest CMake (3.10 or newer)
+3. Generate Ninja or Makefile for Inline-Engine/CMakeLists.txt
+4. Build

-Note: you can *not* compile it with the GNU toolchain because the Direct3D libraries won't compile, and Vulkan is not supported yet.
+Note: you can *****not***** compile it with the GNU toolchain because the Direct3D libraries won't compile, and Vulkan is not supported yet.

 Note: you don't need any additional dependencies, all libraries are packed with the project.

-**What to do after build**:
-You can run  QC_Simulator and play around flying a quadcopter.
-That project tests the rendering pipeline, and effect can be seen in action.

 Rendering core ideas
 ---